antrea-io/antrea/docs/troubleshooting.md

 The easiest way to profile the Antrea components is to use the Go [pprof](https://golang.org/pkg/net/http/pprof/) tool.
-Both the Antrea Agent and the Antrea Controller use the k8s apiserver library to server their API, and this library enables the pprof HTTP server by default.
+Both the Antrea Agent and the Antrea Controller use the K8s apiserver library to serve their API, and this library enables the pprof HTTP server by default.
 In order to access it without having to worry about authentication, you can use the antctl proxy function.

 For example, this is what you would do to look at a 30-second CPU profile for the Antrea Controller: